 If the executor is not an immediate family member, then the executor should consult with the family about the funeral arrangements.
 The reasonable cost of the funeral is an expense of the estate, but the executor should be careful not to incur expenses beyond the available funds in the estate.

 Will readings are a thing of the past when due to a lack of literacy in the community it was necessary for the Will to be read to affected parties.
 Today a reading of the Will only occurs in movies or books not in real life.

 In Victoria, a person who has possession of the Will of a person who has died must allow the following to inspect and make copies of the Will:

-An executor is entitled to be reimbursed by the estate for any amounts he or she has paid on behalf of the estate, provided they were appropriate amounts.
+An executor is entitled to be reimbursed by the estate for any amounts they have paid on behalf of the estate, provided they were appropriate amounts.
 Often executors will receive no other payment or benefit.
-However, an executor may be paid or receive "executors commission" where:
+However, an executor may be paid or receive “executors commission” where:

 The time it takes to finalise an estate depends on what must be done and how long it takes it obtain the required information from third parties such as banks and companies in which the estate has shares.

 In Victoria the law says that executors do not have to distribute the estate within 12 months of the death of the Will maker and we do not recommend that estates be distributed fully before six months from the time of probate which is the deadline for claims to be made against the estate.
 All the estate’s debts including tax debts should paid before the estate is finalised.